Student injured after bathroom ceiling collapses at JNU hostel | Education

 The official said there are infrastructure issues in the university and hostels, specifically the ones that are old, require repair.

 ''We have not got funds.
-We have sought Rs 54 crore to carry out major repair work in hostels but the approval is awaited.
+We have sought Rs 54 crore from the Executive Council of the university to carry out major repair work in hostels but the approval is awaited.
 We have carried out minor repair work in Brahmputra Hostel.
 Sabarmati Hostel will be next followed by Narmada.
 These are old hostels,'' he added.
 A senior police official, however, said, ''We have not received any PCR call or any complaint so far in this regard.''
 PTI SLB TDS TDS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)